airbytehq/airbyte/docs/enterprise-setup/api-access-config.md

 ## Step 3: Operate Airbyte via API

 You may now make requests to any endpoint documented in our [Airbyte API Reference](https://reference.airbyte.com).
-For example, you may use the `/list/workspaces` [endpoint](https://reference.airbyte.com/reference/listworkspaces) to verify the list of workspaces in your organization.
+For example, you may use the [List workspaces endpoint](https://reference.airbyte.com/reference/listworkspaces) to verify the list of workspaces in your organization.
 Ensure to include your `access_token` as a `Bearer Token` in your request.:

 ```yaml
 GET <YOUR_WEBAPP_URL>/v1/workspaces